mytestorg60/dwx2021/content/jamstack-editor-experience.md

 <div class="flex flex-col h-full justify-center">
   <div class="flex items-center m-4 p-4 rounded-lg bg-background-ionos leading-normal text-background-gray">
-    Depending on the used framework and the technology the can vary a lot.
+    Depending on the used framework and the technology this varies a lot.
   </div>

 </div>